 But then again, possible length issues might occur, as well as additional sloppiness if the fit is not one-to-one.
 I’m really not sure in that regard as I’ve only tried going up 1/2 size.

-So if you’re a wide footer and would really like to check these out, trying

-  them best in a store would be the safest bet, along with ordering a few size

-  pairs online and sending back the unneeded ones.
-Or just check out my list

-  of the best shoes for wide footers if you’re like me!
+So if you’re a wide footer and would really like to check these out, trying them best in a store would be the safest bet, along with ordering a few size pairs online and sending back the unneeded ones.
+Or just check out my list of the best shoes for wide footers if you’re like me!

-  Regular/narrow footers can stick with their sizes but expect these to feel

-  snug and condensed.
+Regular/narrow footers can stick with their sizes but expect these to feel snug and condensed.
 So that’s up to you what type of fit you prefer.
-Going

-  down half a size is an option if you like a slightly roomier fit with more

-  space to breathe.
+Going up half a size is an option if you like a slightly roomier fit with more space to breathe.